HyperDbg/HyperDbg/hyperdbg/linux/PORTING_STATUS.md

 SDK module/imports/intrinsics headers (the `Log`/`LogInfo` macros — on Windows
 every project pch has these) and the three `components/optimizations` headers.

+### WDK type shims — `WdkTypes.h` (2026-08-14)

+New `include/platform/general/header/WdkTypes.h` collects **every** Linux stand-in for a WDK/NT type, status code and ntdef macro in one place, instead of leaving them spread through `BasicTypes.h` / `Environment.h`.
+The ones written earlier (NTSTATUS, KEVENT, IRP, IO_STACK_LOCATION, UNICODE_STRING, KIRQL, STATUS_*, the access masks) moved there too; `BasicTypes.h` now just includes it, positioned so the scalar typedefs above are in scope and DataTypes.h is not needed.

+Declarations are labelled by how much they can be trusted — **faithful** (means the same on both sides), **structural** (WDK member names, non-NT layout, nothing builds one yet), **opaque** (correctly-sized blob passed only by pointer).
+New this round: PEPROCESS/PETHREAD, CLIENT_ID, OBJECT_ATTRIBUTES + InitializeObjectAttributes, KAPC_STATE, ACCESS_STATE, GENERIC_MAPPING, PROCESS_BASIC_INFORMATION, PROCESSINFOCLASS, MODE (KernelMode/UserMode), DISPATCHER_HEADER, DEVICE/DRIVER_OBJECT, UNICODE_STRING32, LIST_ENTRY32, PWSTR, SSIZE_T, the Rtl memory macros, CONTAINING_RECORD, PAGE_ALIGN, PAGED_CODE, NTKERNELAPI, and the pre-SAL `IN`/`OUT`/`__in` annotation family.

+Two of these had to become **complete** types rather than opaque handles, because shared code embeds them by value: `KEVENT` (hyperkd's globals hold one) and `DISPATCHER_HEADER` (inside NT_KPROCESS).
+Both are sized blobs with the reason written at the declaration.

+### The unified pch now DELEGATES (2026-08-14)

+`linux/kernel/pch.h` no longer copies a module's include list — it includes the module's own pch (`#include "../../hyperkd/header/pch.h"`), reached via `-I$(src)/hyperkd` + `-I$(src)/hyperkd/header`.
+Those lists stay owned by upstream and cannot drift.
+This only became possible once WdkTypes.h existed: delegating before it broke every green TU (`PlatformMem.c` 0 -> 48 errors), and after it that TU is back to 0.

+Measured on the hyperkd block (33 TUs, none ported): **1528 -> 157 errors**, 5 TUs
+now compile clean. ~79% of the original count was never WDK work at all, just hyperkd's own declarations being invisible.

+Also added to `Kbuild`: `-fcommon`.
+Every module keeps its globals as bare tentative definitions in a header its pch pulls into every TU (`KEVENT g_UserDebuggerWaitingCommandEvent;`).
+MSVC merges those; GCC has defaulted to `-fno-common` since 10, which makes them a link error. `-fcommon` restores the model the source was written against — the alternative was rewriting every globals header to extern + one defining TU, which is a refactor of shared Windows code.

+What the remaining 157 actually are: WDK calls that ALREADY have Platform wrappers and just need call-site swaps when each file is ported (`PsGetCurrentProcessId` 13, `KeGetCurrentProcessorNumberEx` 8, `KeQueryActiveProcessorCount` 7, `DbgBreakPoint` 17), plus genuine hyperhv symbols (`LayoutGetCurrentProcessCr3` 13, `CommonGetProcessNameFromProcessControlBlock` 8) that stay unresolved until the VMM lands.

 ---

 ## Building